bernardofcs/empada/readmeNEW.md

 2. npm install for all 3 repos.

 3. Run 'npm start' or 'yarn start' each time in your terminal to run all 3 repos.
+    -Requires node 7, run `nvm install 7` then `nvm use 7` if you do not have it.
 4. Open up localhost:3000 to connect to the main app.

 Optional: